Wednesday, December 24th (Vigils)*

 10:30 AM

-The parish office will be closed on Tuesday, December 31st, 2024.
+The parish office will be closed on December 31st and January 1st.

-The Adoration Chapel will close Saturday, December 23rd at noon and will reopen on Tuesday, December 26th at 9am.
+The Adoration Chapel will close on Monday, December 23rd at 9pm and will reopen on December 26th at 8am.

 Christmas is one of the most important days of the Church year, second only to Easter itself.
 It is the feast of the incarnation, the feast of God becoming flesh (the Latin "in carne" means "enfleshment").
 It is a uniquely Christian teaching, the Divine choosing to become one of us.
 Because of this belief,God is not only Transcendent, but also wholly Immanent, Emmanuel (God-with-us).
 While remaining Transcendent (meaning we must rise above our present condition to reach Him), He is at the same time Immanent (meaning He is with us as we rise toward Him).
 Every Eucharist is like Christmas where the bread and wine are transformed into His flesh, His Body and Blood, and, in a sense, He is born anew on the altar.